-The Mossy Creek Documentary Arts Festival screens documentary shorts and features for the campus and community.
+The Mossy Creek Documentary Arts Festival screens documentary shorts, features, and historical films for the campus and community.
 It is a place for students, faculty, filmmakers, photographers, and the general public to share in stories and consider important issues facing the region and the world.
 Past festivals have featured Academy Award-winning filmmakers and compelling new documentary projects.

 Mossy Creek Documentary Arts Festival

 Phoenix Theatre, Henderson Humanities Building

 Cosponsored by the Faith and Justice Scholars Program

 This film block features The Clinton 12 – Watch an abbreviated version of the award-winning film by Keith McDaniel, followed by a discussion with the filmmaker.
 This is the sixtieth anniversary of the desegregation of a school in Clinton, TN, the first to do so in the South.
 Discover the story of the KKK's violent reaction and the community's response.
 Q & A with the filmmaker following the film.

 This film block features new documentary shorts by Carson-Newman Film Grads.
 Their films explore the photographic arts, the rise of meth labs, and the toll of human trafficking.
 Q & A with CN film graduates William Mills and Ben Gibson following the films.

 Block Three – 1:00 – 1:50 a.m.

 This special program examines acting for film and television, especially historical productions.
 Hear the stories of television and film actor David Silverman (Walking Dead, Anchorman 2, etc.), and learn about the unique world of acting for the screen, especially in docudramas and other works based on historical events.